 Unlimited cash back with a sign-up bonus to boot: Capital One Quicksilver Cash Rewards Credit Card

-Like the Apple Credit Card, the Capital One® Quicksilver® Cash Rewards Credit Card makes rewards available as soon as charges are cleared on the card.
+Like the Navy Federal Platinum Credit Card, the Capital One Quicksilver Cash Rewards Credit Card makes rewards available as soon as charges are cleared on the card.
 However, you don't have to spend time figuring out which reward level you're going to get since the Capital One Quicksilver Cash Rewards Credit Card offers 1.5% Cash Back on every purchase, every day; 5% Cash Back on hotels and rental cars booked through Capital One Travel (terms apply).

-The Capital One® Quicksilver® Cash Rewards Credit Card also offers a one-time $150 cash bonus once you spend $500 on purchases within 3 months from account opening.
+The Capital One Quicksilver Cash Rewards Credit Card also offers a One-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
 This gives you an extra incentive to choose this card for your credit needs.

 Generous rewards when you time your spending: Discover it® Cash Back